Don't Stop the Carnival (Jimmy Buffett album)

 Don't Stop the Carnival is the twenty-second studio album by American singer-songwriter Jimmy Buffett.
 It was released on Margaritaville Records and Island Records on April 28, 1998.
-Based on the 1965 novel of the same name written by Herman Wouk.
+It is based on the 1965 novel of the same name written by Herman Wouk.
 Wouk also worked with Buffett to produce the stage play that lasted only for a short run in Miami, Florida in 1997.
 The album contains 20 compositions to promote the stage play.
 It reached #15 in the Billboard 200 albums chart.
-This was Buffett's first album for Island Records since parting ways MCA Records in 1996.
+This was Buffett's first album for Island Records since parting ways with MCA Records in 1996.